BekMart/travel-api/README.md

 ### Create Post

-The following image demonstrates that the "Create Post" functionality works as intended.
+- The following image demonstrates that the "Add Post" functionality works as intended.
 A newly created post appears at the top of the `/posts/` endpoint in the deployed API, displaying all relevant details such as title, content, location, and image.
 This confirms that the data has been successfully sent from the front end to the back end.

-At the same time, the front-end application reflects this new post immediately on the home screen, and a success message is shown to the user, confirming that the post was created successfully and stored in the database.
+- At the same time, the front-end application reflects this new post immediately on the home screen, and a success message is shown to the user, confirming that the post was created successfully and stored in the database.
 <details><summary>See evidence</summary>

 ![Image shows a post that is displayed in the front end application.](https://res.cloudinary.com/dvgobcuck/image/upload/v1746668493/create-post_dp5dsi.png)